The Charter of the French Language (Charte de la langue française) is a Quebec law that has rules about using French in

 Workers can’t be fired or refused a job just because they don’t know English or another language well enough.
-The only exception is if the job has to be done in another language.
+The only exception is if the nature of the job requires the knowledge of another language.
 An example is a call centre job that involves talking to people in the United States on a regular basis.
 However, the employer must take reasonable steps to avoid requiring knowledge of English or another language.

 Official Documents and Signs

 Employers have to use French in written documents meant for their staff in general, including messages posted in the workplace.
 But they can write to an individual employee in English or another language at the request of the employee.